T-SQL Tuesday #132 How Are You Coping with Pandemic?

 Dealing with this new world has been slightly skewed for me as I started the beginning of the Covid era out of work.
 The company I was working with made some commercial decisions about open projects and mine was a victim.
 Businesses across the nation were trying to work out how to get their workforce operational remotely and there is me trying to find one that would at the same time want support with their data solutions!

-I decided for my own personal sanity, that I’d take a few months off.
+I decided for my own personal sanity, that I would take a few months off.
 Lockdown - and supporting my family through it - was enough to deal with, without the added stress of searching for work.
 So from March (April?) until the end of June I became a house husband, a teacher and a student.
 Honestly, I am sitting here now trying to provide some sort of summary of that period and it’s all a blur.
 This year feels like a decade has passed and that time off feels like an eternity away.
 But more or less…my kids were learning from home so I spent a fair bit of time supporting them with their school work, I also spent the time earning some certifications.

 I wasn’t really coping

 It wasn’t really until the end of that period that I realised I wasn’t coping very well.
-I’d been very isolated as a result of not working and I didn’t realise how much it had affected me.
+I had been very isolated as a result of not working and I didn’t realise how much it had affected me.
 I haven’t really been in contact with friends and family other than those closest to me and my only real interaction with anyone has been the postman and our local Amazon deliver lady!
-On July 1st, I hosted Alex Yates (blog | twitter ) for my user group’s first venture into online talks and afterwards a few of us stayed online to have a chat and it felt really surreal having a technical, non-covid related conversation!
+On July 1st, I hosted Alex Yates (blog | twitter) for my user group’s first venture into online talks and afterwards a few of us stayed online to have a chat and it felt really surreal having a technical, non-covid related conversation!

 Returning to work during the second half of the year has been a bit of a culture shock for me.
 It’s taken me a bit of time to get used to permanently working from home.
 Daily routines and general wellbeing had been blown away long ago but I have now put structure to my day and it has helped.